TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES (TESOL) ENDORSEMENT

 - Official transcripts from all prior undergraduate and graduate study.

-- Three letters of recommendation from employers, professors or others in a position to evaluate your professional and academic potential.
+- One letter of recommendation from an employer, a professor or another in a position to evaluate your professional and academic potential.

 - A statement of purpose that addresses your motivation for joining the program; your prior experience with language, international populations, education, and any other relevant areas; and your future career goals.